ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 Go to the Slack Applications link given [here](https://api.slack.com/apps).
 Then, click on your app.
 Now, you should be at the "Basic Information" page.
 ![](images/commandHelp1.png)
-From here, click on "Add features and functionality".
+<br/>From here, click on "Add features and functionality".
 ![](images/commandHelp2.png)
-Then, click on "Slash Commands".
+<br/>Then, click on "Slash Commands".
 ![](images/commandHelp3.png)
-Now, you can make the commands.
-To create a command, go to "Create New Command" and input the the following:
+<br/>Now, you can make the commands.
+To create a command, go to "Create New Command" and input
+the the following:

 | Command       | Request URL (Example URLs)          | Short Description            | Usage Hint                |